torbjornlager/flov-in-vr/index.md

 ## TL;DR

-Virtual Reality is really hot right now, and the pandemic
+Virtual Reality (VR) is hot right now, and the pandemic has made it even hotter.

+The purpose of this document is to investiga whether VR present an opportunity for FLoV.
+Would it make sense to spend some seed money on going further, and perhaps to apply for money from external sources?

 - An alternative to Zoom and Teams for teaching, research seminars and meetings,
 - as an alternative to gathering IRL during a pandemic,
 - as a way to get some physical exercise during short breaks away from the computer,
 - as a subject for research
-- gamification

 ![Alt text](img/vr-vendors.jpg?raw=true "Optional Title")